ziweek/ziweek/README.md

 ###

-- 🎓 I am majoring in Bussiness Administration.
+- 🎓 I am majoring in Bussiness Administration at Korea University.

 - 🌱 I’m currently learning Business Analytics, Machine Learning and Data Science.

-- 🌱 I’m also interested in Web Development.
+- 🌱 I’m also interested in Web Development and Algorithm.

 - ❓ Contact me by austin.jiuk.kim@gmail.com